Ee-Chee/Spiced-Academy-tabasco-curriculum/wk3_http/README.md

 * `Authorization` - set by the client and to communicate user credentials for access to restricted resources

+* `Location` - set by the server to indicate a url that the client should redirect to.

 ## HTTP Status Codes

 There are <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Status">over 50 defined status codes</a> currently.
 Some status codes you will frequently encounter are: